-- 1. Disable LDAP_OPT_REFERRALS by passing abstract element "GP Client AD Connection Handle", setting an LDAP Option on an ADConnection. - An LDAP SearchRequest as specified in section 2.2.2 MUST be sent from the Client to the GP server, and the SearchResponse received MUST be verified to satisfy the specified requirements.
+- 1. Disable LDAP_OPT_REFERRALS by passing abstract element Group Policy Client AD Connection Handle (section 3.2.1.23), setting an LDAP Option on an ADConnection. - An LDAP SearchRequest as specified in section 2.2.2 MUST be sent from the Client to the Group Policy server, and the SearchResponse received MUST be verified to satisfy the specified requirements.
 The SearchResponse contains the gpLink and gpOptions attribute values for all of the SOMs.

 If there are no SOMs to search for, the protocol sequence continues at section 3.2.5.1.4 Site Search.
-If Domain SOM Search fails, the entire protocol sequence MUST be terminated and an event SHOULD be logged using an implementation-specific mechanism. <26>
+If Domain SOM Search fails, the entire protocol sequence MUST be terminated and an event SHOULD be logged using an implementation-specific mechanism. <28>